FarronF/limerick-council-meetings/meetings/2021/02/18-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes -  Monthly Meeting of Municipal District of Cappamore_Kilmallock - 10th December 2020.md

 The Elected Members requested that Ian O’Mahoney, Irish Water be invited to meet with

-the Municipal District to discuss Waste Water and Water services in the District.--- 3
+the Municipal District to discuss Waste Water and Water services in the District.
+---
+3

 NOTICE OF MOTION Update